 When a young kitten eats litter is most likely due to exploration.
 When cats are young they discover the world through their mouth.
-If you have a very curious kitten you must pay attention of the items you have at home to avoid accidents and this includes the cat litter.
-It is recommended using natural organic type litters for your young kitten.
-Adult cats usually show this behavior due to a medical condition, a mineral or vitamin deficiency or in rare cases, due to anxiety.
+If you have a very curious kitten you must pay attention to the items you have at home to avoid accidents and this includes the cat litter.
+It is recommended to use natural organic type litters for your young kitten.
+Adult cats usually show this behavior due to a medical condition, a mineral or vitamin deficiency, or in rare cases, due to anxiety.

 What you can do to help your cat

-- First thing is taking your cat for a general examination to discard anemia or any other medical condition.
-This is crucial because eating litter is not a normal behavior for an adult cat.
+- The first thing is taking your cat for a general examination to discard anemia or any other medical condition.
+This is crucial because eating litter is not normal behavior for an adult cat.
 Most medical conditions can be treated successfully if diagnosed early.